Skip to main content

 The conversation extends to the hormones that define much of our physiological identity and function.
 Testosterone, a critical hormone in both men and women for maintaining muscle mass, bone density, and libido, can be positively influenced by regular exercise.
 For men, as natural production declines with age, a consistent exercise regimen becomes a powerful strategy to support endogenous levels.

 In women, the hormonal fluctuations associated with menopause, particularly the decline in estrogen, can be managed more effectively through physical activity.
 Daily exercise helps support estrogen levels, which can soften the challenging symptoms of this transition.
-The journey begins with the simple, consistent act of moving your body with purpose, sending a clear signal to your to optimize its function.
+The journey begins with the simple, consistent act of moving your body with purpose, sending a clear signal to your endocrine system to optimize its function.

 What Is the Immediate Hormonal Effect of Exercise?